-Swimming is strongly discouraged.
-There are no lifequards in the recreation area; there is danger of rock slides, rocky shorelines, and unseen drop-offs; and there is risk of electrocution from hot dock structures.
+There are no lifeguards in the recreation area; there is danger of rock slides, rocky shorelines, and unseen drop-offs; and there is risk of electrocution from hot dock structures.
 Wakes generated by boats can be an unexpected hazard on the lake.
 Minimize the danger by slowing down and crossing the wake at a 45-degree angle.
 Look out for signs designating No Wake and for wakes rebounding off the walls in narrow, steepwalled canyons.
 Serious accidents and fatalities were caused by boat wakes!
 Strong winds can whip the surface of the lake into high waves.
 Small craft are particularly vulnerable.
 If you observe a storm approaching, seek shelter of a leeward cove.
 These storms usually pass within an hour or two.
 Buoys defining a safe passage uplake from Glen Canyon Dam are provided only in the main channel of the lake.
 Hazards in other areas of Lake Powell are not marked.
 As you pass a buoy, note its color and number to identify your location.
 Learn the shapes and colors of buoys and markers before you set out on your boat.
 Night boating involves many hazards and is not recommended.

 Always carry a map indicating the locations and numbers of buoys.
-Find maps at the reservations office and marina stores. boat rental offices, and park visitor centers.
+Find maps at the reservations office and marina stores, boat rental offices, and park visitor centers.
 Beware of flash floods, especially in tributary canyons, which are susceptible to dangerous, unpredictable flooding.
 The thin, sandy, desert soil reaches its saturation point quickly during a thunderstorm.
 Runoff builds up in small, dry washes that converge in washes, or rush into narrow, steep canyons.
 Eleven hikers died during a 1997 flash flood in Antelope Slot Canyon.
 Avoid camping in canyons or under dry waterfalls.
 Deadly carbon monoxide gases come from boat engines, generators, and gas appliances.
 Symptoms of carbon monoxide poisoning include headache, nausea, blurred vision, memory loss, and lethargy.
 Do not swim, sit, or work near exhaust fumes.
 If carbon monoxide poisoning is suspected, seek fresh air, and medical assistance immediately.

-Trek through the narrow passages of Slot Canyon for a unique geological perspective.

 Giardia lamblia is a tiny protozoan often present in streams and lake water in this area.
 The germ causes diarrhea, cramps bloating, and may require treatment by a doctor.
 Carry adequate water for short trips to avoid this parasite.
-Boil all your water on longer hikes.

-Hantavirus has come up nearby.
-Always spray rodent droppings with bleach water before cleaning them to avoid breathing dusty hantavirus

-Glen Canyon NRA lies within two states: Utah and Arizona.
-The laws of each state apply within its own boundaries.
-Arizona fishing licenses require a Utah stamp, but Utah licenses do not require an Arizona stamp.
+Boil all your water on Hantavirus has come up nearby.
+Always spray rodent droppings with bleach water before cleaning them to avoid breathing dusty hantavirus.
+Glen Canyon NRA lies within two states: Utah and Arizona, The laws of each state apply within its own boundaries. longer hikes.

+Arizona and Utah fishing licenses both work for Lake Powell.
 Licenses are available at marinas and in nearby communities.
 Fishing below Glen Canyon Dam requires a valid fishing license as well.
 Ask a ranger about regulations before you fish.
 Motor vehicles and bicycles must stay on park roads.
-Some roads require four-wheel-drive vehicles.
+Some roads require fourwheel-drive vehicles.
 Check the road status at a visitor center, as some roads may not be open.

-Don't dump garbage in the lake or leave in remote locations.
+Don't dump garbage in the lake or leave inremote locations.
 Take garbage to a marina or to garbage containers.
 Plants, animals, and rocks must be left undisturbed.